 Do I need personal injury protection?

-If your state is a no-fault state and requires PIP coverage, you’ll have to include it on your car insurance policy.
-But even if it’s optional, it may be a good idea to consider it.
+If your state requires PIP coverage, you will have to include it on your car insurance policy.
+But even if it is optional, it may be a good idea to consider it.

 Optional personal injury protection may be worth considering if you have a high deductible health insurance plan, limited health coverage or no health coverage.
 If you regularly have passengers in your car, consider their options for health care as well.
 PIP may be a way to help cover medical costs and lost wages protection for yourself, your family and friends who travel with you if anyone in your vehicle is injured due to a covered claim.

 If you are wondering how much PIP insurance to carry or if you should carry the coverage if it’s optional, it’s best to talk with an insurance agent or your car insurance company to help you decide what coverage you need.